Toyota TF102

 The Toyota TF102 was the car with which the Toyota team competed in the 2002 Formula One season, the team's inaugural Championship campaign.
-The car reflected the results of a year's testing in 2001 with the TF101, and was designed primarily by Dago Rohrer, Gustav Brunner and René Hilhorst.
+The car reflected the results of a year's testing in 2001 with the TF101, and was designed primarily by Dagobert Röhrer, Gustav Brunner and René Hilhorst.
 The engine was designed by Luca Marmorini.
 As with the TF101, it was piloted during the season by Mika Salo and Allan McNish.

 Development

 Driver Allan McNish in a TF102 at the 2002 French Grand Prix.

 The car had a much more conventional look in the aerodynamic sense than the test car did, something that was commented on by Brunner at its launch in November 2001: "The car tested during 2001 showed the results we wanted.
 This new model reflects the latest technology, and has a much more conventional setup than the test car."

 The car sported a different paint livery than the one seen on the test car, with a more abstract red and white design taking over from the contoured lines of the previous model.